INRIA/scikit-learn-mooc/jupyter-book/overfit/learning_validation_curves_quiz_m2_02.md

 - a) a wider difference between train and test errors
 - b) a reduction in the difference between train and test errors
-- c) an increase in the train error
+- c) an increased or steady train error
 - d) a decrease in the train error
 ```